MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/introduction/integrated-strategy.md

 For more details, please refer to the [Integrated Strategy Schema](../../protocol/integrated-strategy-schema.md).

-- It supports automatic recognition of operators and proficiency, and automatically selects better operators and skills.
+- It supports automatic recognition of operators and proficiency and automatically selects better operators and skills.
-- It supports identifying store items and prioritizes purchasing more powerful collectibles.
+- It supports identifying store items and prioritizes purchasing more powerful collectables.

 ## Abnormal Detection

-- It supports reconnection after disconnection and supports continuing to return to brush after 4 a.m. update.
+- It supports reconnection after disconnection and supports continuation to auto after 4 a.m. server reset.
-- If the scraping cannot be completed during the battle, all ground units will be automatically withdrawn after more than 5 minutes; if it exceeds 6 minutes, the current battle will be automatically abandoned without getting stuck.
+- Encounters longer than 5 minutes will automatically retreat all ground units, and longer than 6 minutes will automatically abandon the operation to avoid wasting time/getting stuck.
-- If the task gets stuck, it will automatically abandon the exploration and retry.
+- If the exploration gets stuck, it will automatically abandon and retry.

 However, if it often gets stuck in a certain place and then gives up, seriously affecting efficiency, please feel free to submit an issue for feedback.